 - Democratic Member of Congress

-- Member of the Progressive Caucus
+- Former member of the Congressional Progressive Caucus

 - In 1968, went AWOL from the U.S. Army

 - Co-founder of the Illinois branch of the Black Panther Party

 - In 1969, served six months in jail for an illegal weapons conviction

 - Has demonstrated support for communist and socialist causes